fuermosi777/fuermosi777.github.io/_posts/English/2017-06-21-home-automation-using-siri-and-alexa-and-raspberry-pi.md

 The wall switch near the door controls one of the outlet in the living room.
 I connected it to a floor lamp so that I can turn on the light when I got home.
 If I want to turn it off, however, I have to leave my comfortable sofa and walk to the door to turn the light off.
 Not saying I am a lazy person, but home is supposed to be a place to make people feel lazy.

-Another thing that bothers me is that I often carry a lot of things when I enter or leave the apartment, making myself very hard to take out the key to lock/unlock the door.
-I just hope the door can be smart like it in some modern cars so that it can lock/unlock itself.
+Another thing that bothers me is that I often carry a lot of things (e.g. groceries) when I enter or leave the apartment, making myself very hard to take out the key to lock/unlock the door.
+I just hope that the door can be smart like it in some modern cars so that it can lock/unlock itself.

 I also have a lot of entertainment devices such TV, projector, sound bar, PS4.
 It's frustrated every time to have at least 3 remotes on hand and open them one by one.